elinCSs28/elinCSs28/README.md

 Feel free to connect with me!

 # 😄 About me
-I love coffee, with or without sugar, as a way to always make my day.
+I love coffee, with or without sugar, as a way to always make my day, its first to matcha.
 You can find me tinkering on some PCBs or coding at the edge of a lounge, getting ready for the next best project.
 I enjoy listening to Lo-Fi and K-pop, gaming with friends, and solving puzzles as a team.